-If you’re into fitness or bodybuilding, or if you’ve ever been on a fat loss diet, then I have little doubt that the question of egg whites vs whole eggs has been on your radar at one time or another.
+Have you ever been on a fat loss diet?
+Are you into fitness or bodybuilding?
+If so, then I have little doubt that the question of egg whites vs whole eggs has been on your radar at one time or another.
 My psychic abilities tell me that you probably fall in one of these groups:

 1. You believe that eating egg whites is the superior way to get more protein, keep calories low and burn more fat (and you might also believe all that yellowy, cholesteroly stuff is bad).

-2. You are convinced that whole eggs (including that yolky goodness) are a superfood loaded with nutrients, and people who eat egg whites and throw away the yolks must be dumb bodybuilders, years behind the times.
+2. You are convinced that whole eggs (including that yolky goodness) are a superfood loaded with nutrients, and people who eat egg whites and throw away the yolks must be dumb bodybuilders, and don’t do science.

-3. You’re totally confused by all the conflicting advice because diet “experts” are always at war and no one can agree on anything, not even in the studies.
+3. You’re totally confused by all the conflicting advice about egg whites vs whole eggs because diet “experts” are always at war and no one can agree on anything, not even in the studies.

 Well, there’s actually another group.
 It’s more like the sensible middle.
 It’s the scientific group too, so don’t diss “the studies” if you haven’t read them and don’t know the difference between correlation and causation.
 There’s actually more science on this topic of egg whites vs whole eggs available for inquiring minds than ever before.